Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - System prompt instability: the prompt and tool definitions changed with every release, silently breaking carefully engineered workflows.

-- Context engineering blindness: the harness injected content into the context window without showing it in the UI, making it impossible to understand what the model actually saw.
+- Context engineering blindness: the harness injected content into the context window without showing it in the UI, so you could never know what the model actually saw.

-- Tool proliferation: dozens of overlapping tools competed for the model's attention, consuming context budget on descriptions alone.
+- Tool proliferation: dozens of overlapping tools competed for the model's attention, burning context budget on descriptions alone.

-His thesis: if you strip a coding agent down to its absolute minimum — a tiny system prompt, four tools, and full context transparency — frontier models will perform better, not worse.
+His thesis: strip a coding agent down to its absolute minimum — a tiny system prompt, four tools, full context transparency — and frontier models will perform better, not worse.
 The training data already contains everything the model needs to know about being a coding agent.

-The results proved him right.
-Pi with Claude Opus achieved competitive results against Codex, Cursor, and Windsurf on Terminal-Bench 2.0 — with a system prompt under 100 tokens and exactly four tools.
+The results backed him up.
+Pi with Claude Opus held its own against Codex, Cursor, and Windsurf on Terminal-Bench 2.0 — with a system prompt under 100 tokens and exactly four tools.

 Pi vs The World — Positioning

-The chart above tells the story visually.
-When your system prompt consumes 10,000 tokens, that is 10,000 tokens the model cannot use for your actual code.
+The chart tells the story on its own.
+Every token a harness spends on itself is a token the model cannot spend on your code — and a 10,000-token system prompt spends a lot of them.
 Pi's approach: give the model the tools, give it your project context (AGENTS.md), and let it work.

 The Monorepo: A Layered Architecture